Ragarnoy/a121-rs/README.md

 # Ubuntu
 sudo apt-get install gcc-arm-none-eabi
 ```
-- 'riscv32-unknown-elf-gcc' to build the C wrapper for the esp32c6 (instructions tbd)
+- 'riscv32-esp-elf' to build the C wrapper for the esp32c6 (install via espup)

 The esp example relies on the espup toolchain.
 Refer to the esp-rs project for configuration instructions.